-CCNEP completed a major all-stock acquisition of ESSA Bancorp on July 23, 2025, significantly expanding its scale and operations.
+CCNEP completed its all-stock acquisition of ESSA Bancorp in July 2025, significantly expanding its asset base and improving financial metrics.

 Debt reduced 76.3% — deleveraging strengthens balance sheet and reduces financial risk.